Large turnout anticipated for this year's I-500 race - NewsBreak

 Related

-LANSING, Mich., (WPBN/WGTU) -- On Tuesday, Governor Gretchen Whitmer announced that new funding will be used to hire nearly 200 school resource officers across the state.
-195 school districts, intermediate school districts and public-school academics will receive nearly $25 million to hire 195 school resource officers for the next three years, the Michigan Executive Office of the Governor said in a statement.
+LANSING, Mich. - Tuesday, Gov. Whitmer announced that 195 school districts, intermediate school districts, and public school academies will receive nearly $25 million to support the hiring of 195 school resource officers (SROs) for the next three years.
+According to officials, the program will improve safety and security for more...

 Hooping for a Cure to raise money for cancer patients